srl-labs/learn-srlinux/docs/tutorials/evpn-mh/verify.md

 Leaf2, as an ES peer, receives both RT1 and RT4 in its table, while leaf3 only imports RT1 since it is a remote PE.

-Finally, check the MAC table of the "mac-vrf-1" on leaf3, which should show the 'esi' instead of an individual destination for the MAC address of ce1.
+Finally, check the MAC table of the `mac-vrf-1` on leaf3, which should show the `esi` instead of an individual destination for the MAC address of ce1.

 ```
 A:leaf3# show network-instance mac-vrf-1 bridge-table mac-table all